 44. Animal Washing Station

-This might seem like a cheap cheat to get kids to clean their toys, but this is actually a great way to practice fine motor skills.
-Kids need to get into all the nooks and crannies of their toy animals with a toothbrush, cloth, or even cotton buds to clean off all the mud.
+This might seem like a sneaky way to get your tots to clean their toys, but it’s actually a fantastic way to develop their fine motor skills.
+Simply cover a bunch of their toys in mud before tasking them with using a toothbrush, cloth, or even cotton buds to get into all the nooks and crannies of their animals – leaving them squeaky clean and primed for playtime!

 45. Puffy Paint Art